 Caprese Pasta Salad with Balsamic Glaze (20-Minutes)

-Caprese pasta salad with balsamic glaze and fresh basil
+Colorful pasta salad with fresh ingredients

 Whether you’re hosting a summer BBQ, packing a picnic, or just craving something fresh and light for lunch, this Caprese pasta salad with balsamic glaze checks all the boxes.
 It’s got all the charm of the classic Caprese salad juicy tomatoes, creamy mozzarella, and fragrant basil tossed with al dente pasta and finished with a sweet tangy balsamic drizzle.